How to Make Tzatziki Sauce (VIDEO)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe would be suitable for low-carb and Keto diets and for any phase of the original South Beach Diet or other low-glycemic diets.
+This recipe for Tzatziki Sauce would be suitable for low-carb and Keto diets and for any phase of the original South Beach Diet or other low-glycemic diets.
 Yogurt is a dairy product where the South Beach Diet recommends always choosing non-fat or low-fat, but Tzatziki is a condiment, and you won’t be eating enormous amounts of it so I would probably use full-fat yogurt for best flavor.
 And of course low-carb and Keto diets would absolutely want full-fat yogurt.

 Find More Recipes Like This One:

 Use Sauces to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: